debops/debops/docs/news/upgrades.rst

   You can use the :ref:`debops.ifupdown` role to configure packet forwarding per network interface, in the firewall as well as via the kernel parameters.

-- Host and domain management has been removed from the :ref:`debops.bootstrap` role.
+- Host and domain management has been removed from the ``debops.bootstrap`` role.
 This functionality is now done via the :ref:`debops.netbase` role, included in the bootstrap playbook.
 Some of the old variables have their new
   equivalents: